mpukit/gulp-bourbon-neat-bitters-starter/README.md

 1. npm install
 2. bower install

-Then run "grunt" on the root of the directory to launch the project in your browser.
+Then run "gulp serve" on the root of the directory to launch the project in your browser.